 There is a sign ahead that said “hot springs on B-007”.
 This road B-007 led us to the John Dunn bridge on the other side of the river.

 Once known as Stagecoach hot springs, it is now called Manby hot springs.
 At one time, this location was a raucous resort, complete with a bar, lodge and according to some, prostitutes.
 Beautiful canyon walls grace both sides of these primitive hot springs.

-The largest pool is a rock-lined tub at the edge of the river, several feet deep and several feet across and only holds about 6 people.
-This pool’s temperature is about 98 degrees F. However, because it is so close to the river, it tends to get washed out periodically.
+The largest pool is a rock-lined tub at the edge of the river, several feet deep and several feet across, and only holds about 6 people.
+This pool’s temperature is around 98 degrees F. However, because it is so close to the river, it tends to get washed out periodically.
 A slightly warmer and smaller pool lies at the foot of the stagecoach station, provided it doesn’t get washed out too.

 Over the Years, Many Have Enjoyed the Warm Waters

 Manby hot springs were first used and enjoyed by Native Americans.
 Then the Spanish Americans explorers, and then in the late 19th century, Americans exploited the area.
 They built a road that connected their toll road across the Rio Grande at Tres Piedras.
 The road was cut into switchbacks on both sides of the gorge.
 A stage line traversed the route and stopped at the springs for years immediately prior to the rise of the automobile.
 You can still see some of the switchbacks across the river.